-Grand Duke Adolf Friedrich VI was born on 17 June 1882 in Neustrelitz the third of the four children of Grand Duke Adolf Friedrich V and his wife Grand Duchess Elisabeth, then Hereditary Grand Duke and Hereditary Grand Duchess.
+His Royal Highness Adolf Friedrich VI Georg Ernst Albert Eduard, Grand Duke of Mecklenburg, Prince of Wenden, Schwerin and Ratzeburg, Count of Schwerin, Lord of the Lands of Rostock and Stargard, was born on 17 June 1882 in Neustrelitz, the third of the four children of Grand Duke Adolf Friedrich V and his wife Grand Duchess Elisabeth, then Hereditary Grand Duke and Hereditary Grand Duchess.
 As the elder son of the Hereditary Grand Duke at birth Adolf Friedrich bore the title Hereditary Prince.

 Adolf Friedrich spent his childhood at the Carolinenpalais in Neustrelitz with his parents and siblings, Marie, Jutta and Carl Borwin where he received private tutoring.
 From 1 February 1891 to 11 December 1898 he was tutored by the Protestant theologian Carl Horn, after which Adolf Friedrich left Neustrelitz to continue with his studies at the Vitzthum-Gymnasium in Dresden where a fellow student was his kinsman the young Grand Duke Friedrich Franz IV of Mecklenburg-Schwerin.
 In January 1902 he moved to Munich to study law.